drshahizan/software-engineering/materials/sec02/mod7.md

 ## Design Principles

-- Encapsulation         : Each object is a self-contained unit containing both data and program logic
+- Encapsulation         : Each object is a self-contained unit containing both data and program logic 📐
-- Object reuse          : Standard objects can be used over and over again within a system
+- Object reuse          : Standard objects can be used over and over again within a system ⚙️
-- Information hiding    : Data associated with an object is not visible
+- Information hiding    : Data associated with an object is not visible 📐
+- Navigation visibility : Describes which objects can interact with each other ⚙️
+- Coupling              : Measures how closely classes are linked 📐
+- Cohesion              : Measures the consistency of functions in a class ⚙️

+## High Cohesion
+- High cohesion can be achieved if most of the interaction is within subsystems, rather than across subsystem boundaries

 ## Contribution 🛠️